-Laying the Foundation of a Successful Email Marketing Campaign
+- The Foundation of a Successful Email Campaign

 - Make a list of ideas you tried last year.

-- Gather data on audience response to those ideas.
+- Gather data on the response to those ideas.

-- Analyze your best performing customer segment and offer.
+- Analyze your best performing customer segment and offer(s).

-Once you’ve done this, you should have a list of ideas that worked last year.
-You get bonus points if you can dig through data over multiple years and find ideas that worked across those years; these are your guaranteed wins.
+Now you should have a list of ideas that worked last year.
+Bonus points if you can dig through data over multiple years and find ideas that worked across those years; these are your guaranteed wins.

-While digging through your own data can tell you a lot, you’ll learn even more by seeing what your competitors are doing.
+While digging through your own data can tell you a lot, you’ll learn even more by learning about what your competitors are doing.

 Do the following to make this work: